morungos/wordnet/README.md

     As a shortcut, if you pass a string directly to the constructor, it's interpreted as a Wordnet directory, and all other options default in sensible ways.

+ *  __cache__ -- adds an LRU cache to the Wordnet access.

+    If the option is false, no cache is set; and if it is true, then a cache (using `lru-cache` with a default size of 2000 items) is set.
+In addition, the cache can be an object.
+If that object has a `get` method then it's used as a cache directly, and if it doesn't, it's assumed to be a configuration object which will be used to configure a new `lru-cache`.

 ### lookup(word, callback)

 Here's an example of looking up definitions for the word, "node".